Jesus Birth; The True Story from God’s Word – Updated 12/8/19

 *and the Holy Spirit descended on him in bodily form, like a dove; and a voice came from heaven, “You are my beloved Son; with you I am well pleased.”
 Lk 3:22 ESV+

-We celebrate Christmas by thanking, praising our Father for sending His only Son down to the earth to become man so He could give His life to save us from our sins.
-We also celebrate at Christmas time His birth 9 months later on the Day of Atonement; when Jesus was born so He could become the eldest brother of all who believe in Him, who would love, so He could sanctify us, makes us holy, by the blood He shed for us on the cross; so He could bring us to Paradise, to live with Him forever.
+We celebrate Christmas by thanking, praising our Father for sending His only Son down to the earth to become man in the womb of Mary, so He could give His physical life to save us from our sins.
+We also include in our Christmas celebration the birth of Jesus 9 months later on the Day of Atonement; when Jesus was born and became the eldest brother of all who will love Him, believe in Him.
+Our Lord and Savior who would 33½ years later die on the cross to atone for our sins, to sanctify us; so He could bring us to Paradise, to live with Him forever.

 *This is how God showed his love among us: He sent his one and only Son into the world that we might live through him.
 1Jn 4:9 NIV+